shayal01/Density-Estimation-and-classidication/README.md

 # Density-Estimation-and-classification
-In this project, I performed  parameter estimation for a given dataset (which is a subset from the MNIST dataset)
+In this project, I performed  parameter estimation for a given dataset (which is a subset from the MNIST dataset) and did a classification task without using packages.(from scratch)

 ## Dataset
 The total number of samples in the training set for digit 7 is 6265 and for digit 8 is